innerbytes/idajs/Ida/srcjs/architect/entities.md

 Use this to find an existing LBA2 entity id when creating your mods.
 The entity id is set by calling `actor.setEntity(id)` on your actor object.

+__Entities 344 and 345 were added on top of LBArchitect's list, as they are present in the HQR__

 - 000: Twinsen, normal mode
 - 001: Twinsen, sporty mode
 - 002: Twinsen, aggressive mode